Racial harassment has no place at work

-Make sure you save evidence.
-Although your natural instinct may be to tear up a written “joke” or throw a rope straight into the garbage, the best thing you can do to hold wrongdoers accountable for their actions is to keep your cool and hold onto such items.
+Our advice for harassment cases is always to save evidence.
+Although your natural instinct may be to tear up a written “joke” or throw a rope straight into the garbage, the best thing you can do to hold people accountable is to keep your cool and hold onto such items.
 You may also want to take photographs when appropriate.